-6.068.116030.
-Permit for vicious dangerous animal.
+6.06.030.
+Permit for dangerous animal.

-(a) It is unlawful for any person to keep, have, maintain, sell, or trade any vicious dangerous animal within the city of Sunnyvale without first obtaining a permit from the administrator.
-Such permit will may be valid for up to twelve (12) months from the date of issuance and must be renewed at the end of the calendar year in which the permit is issued for so long as the dangerous animal remains within the city limits.

-- (b) No permit shall be required of any zoo, university, college, governmental research agency, or other bona fide scientific institution, as determined by the administrator, engaging in scientific or public health research.
-For the purpose of this section, a zoo shall be considered any organization which exhibits animals to the general public at regular specified hours, equaling at least thirty hours a week for thirty six weeks a year, and whose animals, whether maintained for exhibit purposes or not, are not for sale to private individuals. - (c) All vicious\dangerous animal permits shall be issued in accordance with requirements, regulations, terms, and conditions approved by the administrator as they currently exist or as amended from time to time amended. - (d) Failure to obtain or renew permit when required is a misdemeanor.
-Failure to comply with the requirements, regulations, terms and conditions of a permit is a misdemeanor and may be grounds for revocation of the permit. - (e) In the event a permit is revoked by the administrator, the owner is entitled to an appeal hearing as prescribed in subsections (c) and (d) of Section 6.068.115020. - (f) Fees for obtaining the permit required by this section shall be established from time to time by as set forth in a resolution of adopted by the city council.
+- (a) It is unlawful for any person to keep, have, maintain, sell, or trade any dangerous animal within the city without first obtaining a permit from the administrator.
+Such permit may be valid for up to twelve (12) months from the date of issuance and must be renewed at the end of the calendar year in which the permit is issued for so long as the dangerous animal remains within the city limits. - (b) No permit shall be required of any zoo, university, college, governmental research agency, or other bona fide scientific institution, as determined by the administrator, engaging in scientific or public health research. - (c) All dangerous animal permits shall be issued in accordance with requirements, regulations, terms, and conditions approved by the administrator as they currently exist or as amended from time to time. - (d) Failure to comply with the requirements, regulations, terms and conditions of a permit may be grounds for revocation of the permit. - (e) In the event a permit is revoked by the administrator, the owner is entitled to an appeal hearing as prescribed in subsections (c) and (d) of Section 6.06.020. - (f) Fees for obtaining the permit required by this section shall be established as set forth in a resolution adopted by the city council.

-6.086.040118.
-Requirements for Ccontrol of vicious dangerous animals.
+6.06.040.
+Requirements for control of dangerous animals.